theplant/appkit/logtracing/README.md

 # Trace

-This package provides interfaces for tracing functions and printing traces into logs.
+This package provides APIs for tracing functions and printing traces into logs.

 ## Usage